 Complete the Anti-Fatigue Mat Inspection Checklist.
 File it away.
 Complete another one next month or next round of inspections.
 After several inspections, gather the checklists, compare findings, and look for key trends rising to the forefront.

-- Are some mats aging faster than others?
+- Are certain mat styles aging faster than others?

 - Is a certain style failing when others are succeeding?